mikegruzynski/exercize2/README.md

 Then go into the directory extweetwordcount/

-and hit sparse run again
+and hit sparse run again in the AWS command line